National Register of Historic Places listings in Sauk County, Wisconsin

 This is a list of the National Register of Historic Places listings in Sauk County, Wisconsin.
 It is intended to provide a comprehensive listing of entries in the National Register of Historic Places that are located in Sauk County, Wisconsin.
-The locations of National Register properties for which the latitude and longitude coordinates are included below may be seen in a map.
+The locations of National Register properties for which the latitude and longitude coordinates are included below may be seen on a map.

 There are 62 properties and districts listed on the National Register in the county.
 Three of these are further designated as National Historic Landmarks.